The 10 BEST things to do in Bali in 2023 (plus 55 more!)

 Adults: IDR 535,00 (~AUD$54)

 Perched off the coast of Bali in the village of Beraban – sometimes appearing to be floating in the sea - is the sacred temple of Tanah Lot.
 One of seven sea temples found along Bali’s coast, Tanah Lot is dedicated to sea gods and is believed to protect the island from evil spirits.
 It also happens to offer one of the most incredible and unique views of the crashing waves on the Balinese coast.
-Head to the iconic landmark to watch the sunset, take in the panoramic views, and experience one of Bali's most religious attractions.
+Head to the iconic landmark to watch the sunset, take in the panoramic views, and experience what is easily one of Bali’s best temples.

 Opening hours: Daily, 7am – 7pm